 What size mask should I purchase?

-We have three different sizes of mask available:
+We have four different sizes of mask available:

 What are the filters made from?